-In the analysis that did not include biosimilar rituximab, and thus ublituximab uptake was assumed to displace market share from a market basket of the other monoclonal antibodies in the cost effectiveness analysis (81% ocrelizumab, 13% natalizumab, and 6% ofatumumab), all patients could be treated at the placeholder price and each of the threshold prices without crossing the potential budget impact threshold.
-Given the placeholder price for ublituximab was the lowest cost monoclonal antibody treatment in the comparator basket, displacing the other monoclonals would have a neutral or cost saving impact on the budget.
+In the analysis that did not include biosimilar rituximab (i.e., ublituximab uptake displaced a market basket consisting of 81% ocrelizumab, 13% natalizumab, and 6% ofatumumab), all patients could be treated at the base-case net price and each of the threshold prices without crossing the potential budget impact threshold.
+Given the base-case net price for ublituximab was the lowest cost monoclonal antibody treatment in the comparator basket, displacing the other monoclonals would have a cost saving impact on the budget.
 Because the threshold prices for ublituximab were all less than the prices of current monoclonal antibody treatments, displacing the other monoclonals at each of the threshold prices would have a cost saving impact on the budget.

-In the analysis that included biosimilar rituximab in the comparator basket, and thus ublituximab uptake was assumed to displace a market basket consisting of 45% ocrelizumab, 45% rituximab, 7% natalizumab, and 3% ofatumumab, only 18% of the population could initiate ublituximab before crossing the potential budget impact threshold.
-That is because biosimilar rituximab is priced considerably less than the placeholder price for ublituximab, and thus when included in the comparator market basket, the average price of comparator market basket is less costly than ublituximab.
-All patients could be treated with ublituximab without crossing the potential budget impact threshold at any of the threshold prices.
-Figure 7.1 displays the cumulative annual budget impact per patient treated with ublituximab for this scenario that includes biosimilar rituximab at the placeholder price for ublituximab.
+In the analysis that included biosimilar rituximab in the comparator basket (i.e., ublituximab uptake displaced a market basket consisting of 45% ocrelizumab, 45% rituximab, 7% natalizumab, and 3% ofatumumab), approximately 30% of the population could initiate ublituximab before crossing the potential budget impact threshold.
+That is because biosimilar rituximab is priced considerably less than the base-case net price for ublituximab, and thus when included in the comparator market basket, the average price of the comparator market basket is less costly than ublituximab.
+All patients could be treated with ublituximab without crossing the potential budget impact threshold if ublituximab was priced at any of the threshold prices.
+Figure 7.1 displays the cumulative annual budget impact per patient treated with ublituximab for this scenario that includes biosimilar rituximab at the base-case net price for ublituximab.